garden-rs/garden/README.md

 * Make it easy to define collections of independent Git repositories and group them into cohesive development gardens.

 * Build/test/install interdependent projects in self-contained sandboxes.

 * Bootstrap development environments from simple configuration.

-* Make it easy to recreate complex Git-based development environments from scratch using a simple yaml configuration format.
+* Make it easy to recreate complex Git-based development environments from scratch using a simple configuration file.

 Garden is useful when you're writing software and weaving together development environments directly from Git trees.
 Garden aids in common development setup steps such as setting environment variables, search paths, and creating arbitrary groupings of repositories for development.

+Garden is used by creating a simple configuration file and defining a directory structure for git trees.
+Existing trees can be added to the configuration using `gdn add`.

+When bootstrapping from a pre-defined `garden.yaml`, the `gdn init` command is used to bring trees into existence.

 ## Configuration